-This was in considerable contrast to the President’s son, Apharis, with the appearance and assuredness of your typical jock, possessing no doubt in his own potential and to who being the best meant success whatever the cost.
+This was of course in considerable contrast to the President’s son, Apharis, with the appearance and assuredness of your typical jock, possessing no doubt in his own potential and to who being the best meant success whatever the cost.
 An over-confident fellow was Apharis, consumed by ambition, who appeared to champion a more alienated way of doing things to achieve and maintain order.
 He was presenting himself increasingly as a vociferous advocate of a ponderous conception of civilisation as forming a new direction for Cabras:

-An order where one must always succeed at the expense of another; an order where there must be winners and losers; an order where superiors exert authority over inferiors and rich over poor; an order upheld by fear and subversion where peace is never far from the threat of war; an order where resources are not shared equally, but ‘purchased’ by an arbitrarily conceived system of finance that worked to favour a select few, who in turn controlled it from the shadows; an order overseen by those who know best.
+An order where one must always succeed at the expense of another; an order where there must be winners and losers; an order where superiors exert authority over inferiors and rich over poor; an order upheld by fear and subversion where peace is never far from the threat of war; an order where resources are not shared equally, but ‘purchased’ by an arbitrarily conceived system of exchange that worked to favour a select few, who in turn controlled it from the shadows; an order overseen by those who know best.

-Such ‘power behind the power’ was precisely what Apharis seemed increasingly obsessed with, much to the denial of his noble father (who bought his son’s line that his intrigue was nothing more than innocent research to make their world a better place).
+Such ‘power behind the power’ was precisely what Apharis seemed increasingly obsessed with, much to the denial of his noble father (who bought his son’s line that his intrigue was all nothing more than innocent research to make their world a better place).
 Perhaps this was how Falgore came to be?
 A thought that sent a shiver down the Professor’s spine.
 Could Cabras be teetering on the edge of another war after so many centuries of peace?